google-deepmind/thunnini/README.md

     *   *Full weights:* fine-tune all weights.
     *   *Embedding:* fine-tune only weights of initial embedding layer.
     *   *Unembedding:* fine-tune only weights of final unembedding layer.
-    *   *Un+Embedding:* fine-tune initial and final layer.
+    *   *Un+Embedding:* fine-tune initial and final layer only.
 *   **Additional-weights tuning (1 method):** Introduce additional tunable model parameters, like task specific heads or adapters, and keep original model weights frozen.
     *   *LoRA:* [Low-rank Adaptation](https://arxiv.org/abs/2106.09685)
-        introduces low-rank additive weight matrices to linear layers in transformer blocks (therefore it is only supported for transformers).
+        introduces low-rank additive weight matrices to linear layers in transformer blocks (only supported for transformers).

 To ensure compatibility with all fine-tuning methods and other functionality provided by Thunnini (such as embedding-prefixed forward passes), the `Predictor` class wraps a `PredictorTorso` between an embedding and unembedding layer (among other things).
-Currently a `LSTMPredictorTorso` and a `TransformerPredictorTorso` are implemented, and it is highly recommended to add new neural architectures as torsos to make them instantly compatible with all of Thunnini's functionality.
+Currently a `LSTMPredictorTorso` and a `TransformerPredictorTorso` are implemented, and it is highly recommended to add new neural architectures as torsos to ensure compatibility with all of Thunnini's functionality.

 ## Data generators

-Thunnini provides a number of standard data generators.
+Thunnini provides a few standard data generators.
 Data generators allow to draw samples and return the corresponding "ground-truth" generating probabilities (for the oracle predictor baseline).
 Generators also compute their respective Bayesian predictors (for the Bayes optimal baseline).
 Currently